lthonny/trello_clone_backend/README.md

    **[PATH TO]** - the path where you created the folder to store the container

-   - `npm run create_db` create a database inside container and tables
+   - `npm run db:create` create a database inside container and tables

 ### 3) Run npm start